zyang2022-5/BTL_LYSOARRAY_LO_G4/README.md

 -Muon : sets the particle impact to 2MeV Muons.

--ESRbackpainted : changes the surface coating model so that there is an air gap between the ESR and the LYSO -noESR : no ESR coating is applied to the crystal
+-ESRbackpainted : changes the surface coating model so that there is an air gap between the ESR and the LYSO
+-ESRdefaultmodel: changes the default G4 model with a polished LYSO, air gap and ESR (LUT DAVIS) -noESR : no ESR coating is applied to the crystal

 -LYSO_L [28.5] : where the number given is half the lenght of the LYSO crystal along Z